ccz181078/busycoq/README.md

 ## Equivalence classes

-Two TMs are in the same equivalence class iff they (after state/direction permutation) reach the same configuration.
+The basic method (`Eqv_v2.v`): two TMs are in the same equivalence class iff they (after state/direction permutation) reach the same configuration and have the same transition table.

+A stronger method (mainly in `Eqv_v3.v`) is to do the back-symbol transform on TMs first, then simplify the transition table by removing unreachable transitions using CTL, and use the basic method to check equivalence.

 If any TM in the equivalence class is decided, all TMs in this class are also decided.